KianoushRamezaniShabolaghi/MicroHH/Bash_Scripting/Read_me.txt

+for the Run_Parameters.sh file:
+How to run it:
+chmod +x submit_sweep.sh
+./submit_sweep.sh

 The script performs an automated parameter sweep for simulations by varying two parameters:

 U takes values 2, 4, 6, 8